-The Department of Geosciences at Western Michigan University has a long history of quality education, research and public service.
+The Department of Geological and Environmental Sciences at Western Michigan University has a long history of quality education, research and public service.
 These achievements have been made possible by our dedicated faculty, staff and students.
 We continue to grow with an unwavering commitment to succeed and by remembering our past.
 In 2015, our department celebrated its fiftieth anniversary.
 View the annual department photos from the 1970's to present.

 1900 to 1940